 Cocaine is a drug that is often found in Newfoundland and Labrador, whether it is in the larger city or within smaller communities.
 Cocaine may not be as prevalent in the province as it is in other provinces in Canada, but many residents in the province are addicted to the drug.
-Cocaine is a highly addictive drug that will increase the user’s levels of alertness, attention and energy.
+Cocaine is a highly addictive drug that will increase the user’s levels of alertness, attention, and energy.
 Cocaine is a central nervous system stimulant and is produced from the leaves of the coca plant.
 Substance abuse impacts many people within the province of Newfoundland and Labrador, and cocaine is often the drug of choice for casual or recreational drug users.
 Cocaine is also part of a larger drug problem for many addicts because the drug is used in combination with alcohol and other illicit street drugs.
-This combination of drugs is dangerous and will increase the risk for an overdose.
+This combination of drugs is dangerous and will increase the risk of an overdose.
 Substance abuse such as with cocaine can be effectively treated, and addicts should reach out to local drug rehab programs and centers for the help they need.
 Drug Rehab Services can help cocaine addicts find the programs they need, whether it is detox, cocaine anonymous, or an inpatient or outpatient drug treatment center.

 How does cocaine affect people in Newfoundland and Labrador?

 The most common way that cocaine is used is a white powder that is inhaled through the nose, the long-term use of cocaine this way will lead to the damage of the nasal cavity.
 Cocaine addiction and dependency do impact many people living in the province of Newfoundland and Labrador.
 When struggling with a cocaine addiction, an addict may have begun using the drug casually or as a recreational user.
 The casual use of cocaine will lead to an addiction, which will then create a dependency.
 The short-term effects of cocaine will include anger, irritability, paranoid feeling, and a decreased appetite.
 The long-term effects of cocaine will cause serious physical and mental health problems.
-Long-term users of cocaine will experience headaches, convulsions or seizures, heart disease, heart attack and stroke.
+Long-term users of cocaine will experience headaches, convulsions or seizures, heart disease, heart attack, and stroke.
 Other problems with the long-term use of cocaine will include mood problems, sexual trouble, lung damage, bowel decay, and the loss of smell, nose bleeds, and damage to the nasal cavity.
 Cocaine may not be the most widely used drugs throughout Newfoundland and Labrador, but users of cocaine will create strong cravings for the drug because of euphoric high it produces.
 Seeking out the proper treatment and help is the best way to treat any type of cocaine addiction.

 How to Treat Cocaine Addiction in Newfoundland and Labrador

 When someone uses cocaine, the brain will begin to adapt to it, and the user will then require an increased dose in order to feel the same type of effects.
-The regular and consistent use of cocaine will cause a dependency, addiction and potentially an overdose.
+The regular and consistent use of cocaine will cause dependency, addiction and potentially an overdose.
 Treatment or rehabilitation is the only way to help someone who is addicted to cocaine or to help the casual cocaine user.
 Even recreational cocaine users in Newfoundland and Labrador will begin to lose control over aspects of his or her life and will then require treatment or counseling.
 Drug Rehab Services can help cocaine addicts, and their families find the best possible treatment solutions in the province.
-Finding help for a cocaine addiction will not always be easy, and essentially every type of addiction is unique to the person going through it.
-Counseling and other types of therapy are the most common treatments for a cocaine addiction.
+Finding help for cocaine addiction will not always be easy, and essentially every type of addiction is unique to the person going through it.
+Counseling and other types of therapy are the most common treatments for cocaine addiction.
 Many cocaine addicts will attend cocaine anonymous meetings or go through an outpatient drug rehab center.
-However, if the cocaine addiction is spiraling out of control, it will be important for an addict to attend an inpatient drug treatment centre.
-Rehabilitation resources in the province of Newfoundland and Labrador will include publicly funded mental health and addiction treatment programs and private rehabilitation centers to help treat a cocaine addiction.
+However, if the cocaine addiction is spiraling out of control, it will be important for an addict to attend an inpatient drug treatment center.
+Rehabilitation resources in the province of Newfoundland and Labrador will include publicly funded mental health and addiction treatment programs and private rehabilitation centers to help treat cocaine addiction.